-Jon Terrell, MA is a psychotherapist who leads retreats for emotional healing, especially focusing on those who are grief stricken.
-He has an office in Northampton Massachusetts and in downtown Manhattan.
+Jon Terrell, MA, is a psychotherapist who leads retreats for emotional healing, primarily focusing on those who are grief stricken.
+He has an office in Northampton, Massachusetts, and in downtown Manhattan.

 If you have any questions about any of the programs, leave a message for Jon Terrell through the form below.